Buchdahl compactness limit and gravitational field energy: Introduction

-As for uncharged fluid sphere, by employing the strong energy condition for matter distribution, $p_r + 2p_t \leq \rho_m$ and following \cite{kara-stal08}, a bound has been found \cite{andrea09} for a charged interior distribution matching with the exterior Reissner - Nordstr{$\ddot o$}m metric at the boundary defined by $p_r = 0$.
+As for uncharged fluid sphere, by employing the strong energy condition for matter distribution, $p_r + 2p_t \leq \rho_m$ and following \cite{kara-stal08}, a bound has been found \cite{andrea09} for a charged interior distribution matching with the exterior Reissner - Nordstr{$\ddot o$}m metric at the boundary, $p_r = 0$.
 It reads as

-Again the bound saturates for a compact charged thin shell with $2p_t = \rho_m$ \footnote{In Ref. \cite{and-ekl-rei}, the numerical investigations have shown that there are two types of saturating solutions, one of thin shell while the other for which $M=Q=R$ corresponding to the extremal distribution, $M/R=1$ and $\alpha^2=1$.}.
-In contrast to the earlier expression (1), this is not a direct compact relation but rather an involved and implicit relation in which $M/R$ is not neatly given in terms of $\alpha$.
+Again the bound saturates for a thin charged shell with $2p_t = \rho_m$ \footnote{In Ref. \cite{and-ekl-rei}, numerical investigations have shown that there are two types of saturating solutions, one of thin shell while the other for which $M=Q=R$ corresponding to the extremal distribution, $M/R=1$ and $\alpha^2=1$.}.
+In contrast to the earlier expression (1), this is not a direct compact relation but rather an implicit relation where $M/R$ is given in terms of $Q^2$ and $R^2$ and not in terms of $\alpha^2$ alone.
 It however reduces to the Buchdahl limit for $Q=0$, and for the extremal case $\alpha^2 = 1$ to $M/R = 1$.
-In the extremal case, radius of distribution coincides with the horizon of charged black hole.
-This means compactness bound extends down to black hole horizon \footnote{In that case boundary of distribution, which is defined by $p=0$, is null and hence pressure has to be a function of both $r$ and $t$.
+In the extremal case, boundary of distribution coincides with horizon of charged black hole.
+This means compactness bound extends down to black hole horizon \footnote{In that case boundary of distribution, which is located at $p=0$, is null and hence pressure has to be a function of both $r$ and $t$.
 Therefore interior cannot remain static.
 Staticity of interior would pick up the former -- infinitely thin shell solution.}.
 Further it turns out that this limit also saturates \cite{lemos14} for a charged analogue of of the Schwarzschild interior solution with $\rho_m + Q^2(r)/(8\pi r^4) = constant$ \cite{coop, florides} when $p_c(r=0)\to\infty$ \cite{guil, lemos10, lemos14a}. \\

 Clearly the two limits are distinct and inequivalent and they have different bounds on charge an object could have.
 The extremal bound for the former \cite{roth}, $\alpha^2 = 9/8 \, >1$ is over-extremal for the latter \cite{andrea09}.
 That is, the extremal limit for the former would be overcharged case for the latter.
-Unlike the Buchdahl limit for neutral object, there is more than one limit for charged object depending on interior distribution and its equation of state. \\
+Unlike the Buchdahl limit for neutral object (which is the same for both prescriptions (1) and (2)), there are two distinct limits for charged object depending on interior distribution and its equation of state. \\